 How to Animate a BPMN Business Process?

-In this tutorial, we will explore the use of animation tools to create compelling and engaging presentations that can help to illustrate key concepts and ideas in business process analysis.
-By incorporating animation and other visual elements, you can create presentations that are more engaging and interactive, helping to build consensus and understanding among stakeholders and facilitating more effective decision-making.
+In this tutorial, we will explore the use of animation tools to create compelling and engaging presentations that can help illustrate key concepts and ideas in business process analysis.
+By incorporating animation and other visual elements, you can create more engaging and interactive presentations, which helps build consensus, enhances understanding among stakeholders, and facilitates more effective decision-making.

 Business Process Presentation - The Problem